WarriorKnight/QuotesApp/README.md

 ## Disclosure

-This project is Work-In-Progress.
-Currently the testing is done on all services and controllers.
+This project is a Work-In-Progress (WIP).
+At present, testing has been implemented for all services and controllers.

 ## To Do List
 - [ ] Add more tests